NunoCos/fashion-milestone4/README.md

 - As an admin/superuser, I want to recieve a confirmation email when a contact form is submitted.

 - As an admin/superuser, I want to have the ability to update site content.

+### 1. Strategy

+The main strategy of this project is to promote the sale of clothing there will be a several category selection and the user can browse straight away to the category that he/she wished to make a purchase

+####  Site Goals

+- Provide an easy navigation website.

+- Give a way to users easily chose clothing and checkout.

+- Offer easy interaction on the page.

+### 2. Scope

+- Fits in with my current skill-set of HTML, CSS, JavaScript, Python and Django.

+- Website information clearly relayed upon entering the home page.

+- Easy way to Sign Up, Log in and Log out.

+- Allow admin create, read, update and delete products.

+### 3. Structure

+The idea of the website is simple.
+Allow the user to buy a product and safely checkout.

+The website has the same design to keep consistency and provide easy and friendly navigation to the user.

+A clear communication is provided to the user after some interactions, using the messages function in Django.

+### 4. Skeleton
+-  Wireframes
+- Navigation bar - Menu with links pointing to each page
+    - **Home** -
+    - **Cart** -  Provide details of the purchase.
+    - **Checkout** - Users can check a purchase summary and are invited to enter their delivery and payment details.
+    - **Contact** - User can submit a form with their doubts and an email will be sent to the admin notifying about the request.